e-id-admin/open-source-community/discussion-paper-tech-proposal/discussion-paper-tech-proposal.md

 ### eLFA
 The eLFA is the pilot project for the electronic learners' driver licence.
 This project will be the first developed by the confederation that will be used by users in the public.

 The primary goal is to explore how unbiased users adopt SSI-based use cases.
-The technologies SD-JWTs, OID4VC/VP and Status List are utilized, this reflects the mainstream ARF setup, as proposed in _Scenario A_.
+The technologies SD-JWTs, OID4VC and Status List are utilized, this reflects the mainstream ARF setup, as proposed in _Scenario A_.
 As this pilot is not live yet, the lessons learned are from the development stage of the project.

 The complexity of the utilized technologies is lower compared to Hyperledger Indy.
 Additionally, reproducibility for developers is greatly increased.
 Given the technologies closer alignment to existing solutions in corporate IT environments, reaching conformance with internal governance is simplified.

 ## A.2 Specific learnings related to technologies
 ### Hyperledger Indy Stack
-Hyperledger Indy was utilized by the federal e-ID Team for the pilot projects ePerso and the Public Sandbox Trust Infrastructure.
+Hyperledger Indy was utilized by the federal e-ID team for the pilot projects ePerso and the Public Sandbox Trust Infrastructure.

 The “privacy by design” features, especially regarding unlinkability and non-correlation, are rated highly.
 The technology is considered to be very advanced regarding the implementation of these principles.
 Zero-knowledge proofs as well as zero-knowledge predicates are supported.